Cocoa: Co-Planning and Co-Execution with AI Agents: Related Work

-In light of this, recent work has recognized the need to interactively incorporate user feedback for improving LLM agents' planning capabilities and beyond \cite{Valmeekam2023OnTP, Yao2022ReActSR, Kazemitabaar2024ImprovingSA, Lawley2023VALIT, Shao2024CollaborativeGA, openai-operator}, particularly within scientific discovery \cite{Majumder2024DatadrivenDW, gottweis2025towards}.
+In light of this, recent work has recognized the need to interactively incorporate user feedback for improving LLM agents' planning capabilities and beyond \cite{Kazemitabaar2024ImprovingSA, Lawley2023VALIT, Shao2024CollaborativeGA, openai-operator, Huq2025CowPilotAF, Mozannar2025MagenticUITH, Peng2025MoraePP}, particularly within scientific discovery \cite{Majumder2024DatadrivenDW, gottweis2025towards,Jansen2025CodeScientistES}.
 For example, Lawley and MacLellan \cite{Lawley2023VALIT} architected an approach where user interaction is used to guide the model in planning for unseen tasks on-the-fly using a hierarchical network of smaller actions.
 OpenAI's Operator \cite{openai-operator} allows users to ``take control'' of the agent to perform tasks manually.
 Yet, interactive techniques in this area are still nascent, despite the new challenges identified for human-agent communication \cite{bansal2024challenges}.
 Interfaces for LLM assistants (e.g., AgentGPT \cite{agentgpt}, Devin \cite{devin-ai}) have been primarily limited to chat interfaces targeted at \textit{monitoring} agent activity rather than \textit{empowering the user to proactively collaborate} with the agent.
-An emerging body of work has started to experiment with more interactive techniques for agents.
-Kazemitabaar et al. \cite{Kazemitabaar2024ImprovingSA} developed interfaces for data analysts to edit an execution plan of an LLM to provide more control points for steering behavior, while Google's Deep Research \cite{gemini-deep-research} can re-generate a plan if the user provides feedback via prompting.
-However, these interactions are \textit{corrective} rather than \textit{collaborative}---that is, users would typically engage in these interactions to correct agent behavior post-hoc rather than \textit{proactively iterate back-and-forth} with the agent at multiple points in the workflow.
-We target the latter in our work to elevate human feedback to beyond simply a corrective mechanism.
-That is, our goal is to enable \textit{interactive} agents that effectively elicit and incorporate key guidance from the user through co-created human-AI representations.